Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oklahoma State has combined with its opponents to score more than 54.5 points only one time this season.
+- Oklahoma State and its opponents have scored at least 54.5 points or more only once this season.

 - Kansas has combined with its opponents to score more than 54.5 points in five of six games this season.